vectara/vectara-docs/www/docs/api-reference/rest.md

 corpora, but for deleting accounts and accessing billing data, you need to use [OAuth 2.0](/docs/learn/authentication/oauth-2).

-## API Refernece and OpenAPI specifications
+## API Reference and OpenAPI specifications

 You can find up-to-date OpenAPI specifications at [https://docs.vectara.com/vectara-oas.yaml](https://docs.vectara.com/vectara-oas.yaml).